-Bob Bolen is entering his first season with the ETSU men’s basketball program, having joined the Buccaneers as an assistant coach in June of 2013.
+Bob Bolen is in his second season with the ETSU men’s basketball program, having joined the Buccaneers as an assistant coach in June of 2013.

 Prior to coming to Johnson City, Bolen spent 19 seasons as a highly successful head coach at Mountain State University in Beckley, W.Va.
 During that time span, Bolen’s teams combined for an impressive 487-123 record and his squads consistently ranked as some of the country’s most offensively dynamic teams at the NAIA level.

 Bolen arrived at Mountain State University in 1993 to rebuild a basketball program which had been terminated following the 1977 season.
 Under his guidance, the Cougars rose to the top of the NAIA in basketball.

 In 2004, MSU became National Champions with a 74-70 victory over California's Concordia University in the NAIA tournament.
 Bolen was named the 2004 NAIA National Coach of the Year, 2004 Basketball Times National Coach of the Year, and 2004 West Virginia AP College Coach of the Year.
 He was also named the 2010 NABC National Coach of the year.

 Bolen also accumulated the best record of any college coach in the United States over the from 2003 to 2012, with a record of 308-42 (an 88 percent winning percentage).
 In all, Bolen's Cougars won 487 games in 18 seasons, averaging over 27 wins a year.
 MSU had the best record, 38-1, of any college team in the country during the 2003-04 campaign.